 Humans live by habits.
-Dissolving these important things into habits and routine — that is what we would focus on in this article to make a schedule that works for us.
+Dissolving these crucial things into habits and routine — that is what we would focus on in this article to make a schedule that works for us.

-When I refer to schedule, I don’t just refer to work schedule.
-I refer to the schedule of your day, night, and week.
-What you do outside work, the healthy habits that you practice daily, and the work schedule that you stick to.
+When I talk about schedule, I don’t just refer to the work schedule.
+I speak about the routine of your day, night, and week.
+What you do outside work, the healthy habits that you practice daily, and the work plan that you stick to.

-Our brain is lazy so it prefers picking up known habits and routines rather than creating something new.
-Even under pressure, we can trigger our behavioral routines.
+Our brain is lazy, so it prefers picking up known habits and routines rather than creating something new.
+Even under pressure, we can trigger our behavioral patterns.
 They make us feel complacent and in control.

 Now let us look at the different schedules and daily habits that are key to success.

 The Trigger Routine — The schedule that prepares you for the day.

 You might already have a trigger schedule or a pre-work routine.
 You run in the morning, have toast and coffee, shower, and drive to work while classic rock from the 70’s blasts in the car.

 Your brain is habitual to this trigger — a series of energizing, fun, and de-stressing activities.
 And when you go through them in the same sequence every day — the mind feels safe and complacent.
 This routine puts you in your happy and calm place.

 When you finally sit at your desk with a cup of coffee, switch-on your computer for the day, text your partner that you have reached to the office safely, you are ready to dive into work.
 More than being happy — you are peaceful, composed, and ready.
 You feel that there is nowhere else you would be.